peanut-code/rca/README.md

 # rca
-a very simple beatiful looking rotating circle animation made with html, css and javascript
+a very simple beautiful looking rotating circle animation made with html, css and javascript